leafsphp/docs/src/modules/views/vite/index.md

 ## Usage with Leaf MVC

-Leaf MVC and Leaf API come with built-in support for vite, this means you can use vite to bundle your assets without installing any extra packages.
-All you need to do is to start your vite server.
+Leaf MVC comes with built-in support for Vite, this means you can use Vite to bundle your assets without installing any extra packages.
+All you need to do is to start your Vite server.
 You can do this by running:

 ```bash
 leaf view:dev